 ABOUT THE FACILITATOR:

-Caitie is a dramaturg, playwright, and emerging screenwriter who is as excited about telling stories as she is about empowering others to do the same.
+Caitie is a writer and dramaturg who’s as excited about telling stories as she is about empowering others to do the same.
 Over her career as a dramaturg, Caitie has designed and facilitated several playwriting units for emerging artists, most notably at Tarragon Theatre (Young Playwrights Unit 2017-2020), and Driftwood Theatre Group, where she began as Company Dramaturg in 2020.
-Most recently, Caitie was the Assistant Dramaturg on Queen Goneril by Erin Shields at Soulpepper Theatre.
+Most recently, Caitie was the Dramaturg on Living with Shakespeare by Jeremy Smith & Steven Gallagher at Driftwood Theatre, and Assistant Dramaturg on Queen Goneril by Erin Shields at Soulpepper Theatre.